Chart Color Schemes

 Waterford West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Waterford West's dwelling structures, as per the latest Census, consisted of 74.3% houses and 25.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 82.9% houses and 17.1% other dwellings.
-Home ownership in Waterford West was higher at 27.5%, with mortgaged dwellings at 30.5% and rented ones at 42.0%.
-The median monthly mortgage repayment was $1,439, lower than Brisbane metro's $1,733.
+Brisbane metro had 82.9% houses and 17.1% other dwellings.
+Home ownership in Waterford West was at 27.5%, with mortgaged dwellings at 30.5% and rented ones at 42.0%.
+The median monthly mortgage repayment was $1,439, lower than Brisbane metro's average of $1,733.
 Median weekly rent in Waterford West was $310, compared to Brisbane metro's $360.
 Nationally, Waterford West's mortgage repayments were significantly lower at $1,439 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing